Florence in high season – mad, bad and dangerous for you?

 After seeing to the killer migraine and draining a few humongous blisters, I now want to tell you all about it.
 Is Florence in high season a good idea?

-As I reported earlier, I had little choice my destination this time.
-Florence is my friends’ favourite city and she wanted to meet up there.
+As I reported earlier, I had little choice my destination.
+Florence is my friends favourite city and she wanted to meet up there.
 This then turned into a mini reunion with her European friends from university, and instead of two, it was four middle-aged girls roaming the city.
 We had just over 48 hours to eat, drink, be merry and explore a bit of the city, and this is how it went.

 Arriving in Santa Maria Novella

-I stepped out of the Mussolini-era Santa Maria Novella Station around 17.00, hot and bothered, but excited to step into an unexpected architectural treasure.
-Despite tourists in a rush half-running you over with their colourful trolley suitcases.
+I stepped out of the Mussolini-era Santa Maria Novella Station around 15.00, hot and bothered.
+But excited to find unexpected architectural treasure right upon arrival.
+Despite tourists half-running you over with their colourful trolley suitcases.
 Florence in high season!
 Across the busy station plaza and a huge traffic crossing, a large advertising hoarding, stuck onto the back of Santa Maria Novella (the church) greeted visitors to Florence in an appropriate manner and advertised lingerie.
-The front of Santa Maria Novella was much less crowded, and pretty as I remembered it.
-Although I had light luggage, just a day pack with a bit of underwear and toiletries and my camera in it, I decided to save the church for later.
+The front of Santa Maria Novella was much less crowded.
+It was as pretty as I remembered it.
+Although I had light luggage, just a day pack with a bit of underwear, toiletries and my camera, I decided to save the church for later.

 Santa Maria Novella Pharmacy-Perfumery

 Coffee first, then that pharmacy.
 Officina Profumo Farmaceutica di Santa Maria Novella in full.
 In my memory, it was toiletries wonderland in a fancy convent.
 And for those vegans and animal friends, their products, as far as I know, are not tested in animals.
-Finding a scent that is animal testing-free had been a challenge recently, so I was looking forward to try their citrus flavours.
-I found it quickly, but a sniff of their cologne put me in granny’s parlour rather than the Sicilian lemon grove I had hoped for.
+Finding a quality scent that is cruelty-free had been a challenge recently.
+A lot of smaller niche perfume brands that were previously cruelty-free sold to l;arger brands that do test on animals.
+So I was looking forward to try their citrus flavours.
+I found them quickly.
+But a sniff of their cologne put me in granny’s parlour rather than the Sicilian lemon grove I had hoped for.
 And – it was prohibitively expensive.
-90 EURO for a bottle of Cologne?
+90 Euro for a 50ml bottle of Cologne?
 Err, thanks.

 Even if you’re not into overpriced toiletries, the showroom (and original pharmacy) is stunning.
-It wasn’t too crowded, either, mainly Japanese customers sniffing the goods and taking pictures, all very civilised.
+It wasn’t too crowded, either.
+Mainly well-behaved Japanese customers sniffing the goods and taking pictures.
+All very civilised.

 The joys of AirBnB and a treasure hunt

-So I walked on, the Duomo peeping through the narrow streets, and as I got closer, some loud drumming (turned out to be Hare Krishna) and very large crowds made me want to run away as quickly as I could.
+So I walked on, the Duomo peeping through the narrow streets.
+As I got closer, some loud drumming (turned out to be Hare Krishna) and very large crowds made me want to run away as quickly as I could.
 The sun was still burning, and as I gingerly stepped between street artists, queues and random crowds, I wishes we’d met somewhere less… busy.

 I found our accommodation quickly, using the last bit of my phone battery, then stood outside locked doors… thankfully, I had printed everything out, and soon my friend opened the door!